realworldbuilder/tigerTalk/README.md

 ## Future tasks:

 - [ ] Keep recording for future playback and display it on the page somewhere
-- [ ] Animate the purple microphone to be in sync with your voice
+- [ ] Animate the orange microphone to be in sync with your voice
 - [ ] Store completed action items for the future instead of fully deleting them
 - [ ] Make text/images in the landing page smaller to account for multiple screen sizes.
 - [ ] Make the search experience a little smoother overall by searching automatically on entering text